-If passage of the amendment ultimately resulted in the elimination of the existing Florida public campaign financing system, based on distributions from 1994 through 2014 the state General Revenue Fund could save somewhere between \$2.7 million and \$13.1 million every four years when the Governor and Cabinet are up for election, with a likely savings in the range of \$4-\$6 million.
+Passage of the amendment would require elimination of the existing Florida public campaign financing system.
+Based on distributions from 1994 through 2014, the state General Revenue Fund could save somewhere between \$2.7 million and \$13.1 million every four years when the Governor and Cabinet are up for election, with a likely savings in the range of \$4-\$6 million.